 The Student Leadership & Service Center (SLSC) is your portal to the campus, whether you are a student or community member.
-The student staff know what's happening on campus, provide maps to locate particular campus locations or services, and administer the many service features and activities of the SLSC.
+The Student Ambassadors know what's happening on campus, provide directions to particular campus locations or services, and administer the many services and activities of the SLSC.
+Core services the SLSC provides include Student ID Cards, Bus Passes and helping students shop the food pantry.
+For more information about the SLSC, please visit www.cptc.edu/studentlife/slsc or stop by Building 23 and see us in person!